alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 It is also not terribly interesting, in that this law does not follow from any intrinsic principles of the universe, or it does not explain any other phenomena outside cooling.
-But it can give us an idea of how things cool in simple conditions, as long as temperatures are low enough: the temperature of a cooling object will converge to that of its environment following an exponential decrease.
+But **inside its range of application** it can give us an idea of how things cool in simple conditions: the temperature of a cooling object will converge to that of its environment following an exponential decrease.